Is online counseling effective?

-Yes, over the last decade numerous research studies have shown that virtual counseling can be just as effective as meeting in an office, in treating some mental health conditions.
-Benefits of virtual therapy include:
+Yes, over the last decade numerous research studies have shown that online counseling can be just as effective as meeting in an office, in treating some mental health conditions.
+Benefits of virtual counseling include:

 Increased access to care, geographically, especially when seeking a specialized therapist